maierman/pyQtAbstractDescriptor/README.txt

     B) makes data read/write accessible as standard python attributes via 'dot syntax' while of course maintaining synchronization with any gui widgets which may be mapped

-There are two demos here.  simpleDemo.py displays a bunch of widgets and hooks them up to descriptor attributes in the object 'model'  In the right hand section of the gui there is a iPython terminal where you can view and set the data attributes.
-This is simply a demo of how the gui is synced to the attributes.
+There are three demos here:

+simpleDemo.py -- this shows how to setup basic layouts and widgets with PyQt interactiveDemo.py -- this is a demonstration of how to use the AbstractDescriptorModel class starSimulation/starSimulation.py -- a more polished example showcasing how to use AbstractDescriptorModel

-The other demo is starSimulation/starSimulation.py.
-This sets up a graphical simulation system of 'stars' and 'planets' where the planets 'orbit' around the stars.
+The starSimulation.py demo is a graphical simulation system of 'stars' and 'planets' where the planets orbit around the stars.
 The attractive forces between the planets and stars can be adjusted and the stars themselves can be created and moved about.
 Graphics is mainly done via pyqtgraph and the real time graphical animation is driven by a QTimer event.
 Code organization is as follows: